rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 In the near future I'll create a script which given a raster (ndarray and rasterio profile), a specified EPT dataset, and a set of desired pixel-level statistics to calculate from the EPT dataset returns a set of corresponding rasters, similar to what we've done here so far.

 What's written below won't go over that sort of thing.
-Instead, it'll cover patch identification from the NLCD dataset, a technique for finding DHM pixels' surface areas and volumes, and how these measures of elevation seem to be related to land cover class.
+Instead, it'll cover patch identification from the NLCD dataset, a technique for finding DHM pixels' surface areas and volumes, calculating the topographic roughness index, aggregating these measures of topography to the patch level, and how these measures seem to be related to land cover class.
+The amount of code listed will be more limited than above, since this post is already on the lengthy side.

 -----